Editor’s Note: This article was originally published in September. The version below has been updated from the original.

-DD: Sure.
+I’ll give you another example.
 Last October we witnessed an attack called Mirai, which targeted home surveillance cameras, routers, and set-top boxes.
 Hackers used a simple exploit in the form of a default password and managed to take over around 200,000 devices and use them for a DDoS attack against a major Domain Name Service (DNS) Infrastructure in North America.
 As a result, some of very popular web sites serviced by that DNS were knocked out for a few hours.
 I think we will see more such attacks in less-sophisticated IoT devices as more “things” come online.

 CT: So where does the security problem come into play?

 DD: Not all IoT devices are built the same.
 Some can have inherent flaws that are known, making them easy targets, from a hacker’s perspective.
 For instance, there could be a problem with the operating system or the software.
 Perhaps the device wasn’t designed or implemented correctly.